-The formula is simple – the unconditional giving of your time and effort to make a tea has a deep psychological significance.
+The formula is simple – the unconditional giving of your time and effort to make a tea has a profound psychological significance.
 It breaks down barriers, opens up conversations and smooths the way for more productive relationships.

-Of course the real value of any social interaction is when you take it beyond the constraints of the work situation.
+Of course, the real value of any social interaction is when you take it beyond the constraints of the work situation.
 Thus I absolutely support and endorse the idea of a national campaign for caring enough to make a brew for someone, even someone you do not know or from who you will get nothing in return.